NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Sources of errors in factbook may be either by commission or omission;
 attributable to; Intentional propaganda by DOD or data manipulation by third parties (foreign & domestic),
-Data collection and reporting errors,
-Data aggregation errors

 ##### Detectable Aggregation Errors

 Some of the data for a country is expressed as percent of a whole.
 If the sum of a set of percentages is not 100 then we can identify a simple aggregation error and work with it.

 CIAF has a world summary for all country data.
 This can be used to find gross aggregation errors.
-There are also sub countries such as "EU" which are composite of their members
+There are also sub countries such as "EU" which are composite of their members.

 #### Third Party Data Sources